jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 `R-3-5-R`.

-The main triad in this chord shape is the 3-note mini-barre on strings 2-4, in which the chord tones are ordered `3-5-R`.
+The main triad in this chord shape is the 3-note mini-barre on strings 2-4, in which the chord tones are ordered `5-R-3`.
-(This ordering is called the "first inversion" of the chord.)
+This ordering is called the "second inversion" of the chord, which sounds noticeably different than the root position voicing.

 Played as a barre chord,
-the fingering for this shape is `x13331`, or more comfortably,
+the fingering for this shape is `x13331`, or `x13341`.
+As when playing any barre chord, never try to clamp down the first finger across the whole fretboard like a vice.
+That will lead to pain.
+Instead,
+the first finger should be slightly curved, pressing down only at the tip
+(on the 5th string)
+and the side of the base of the finger
+(on the first string).

+There are more comfortable grips for this shape than the standard barre chord.

+For example,
+we often don't need the extra fifth on the top string, so we can just play it like this:
 `x1333x`,
-muting the top string with the side of the first finger.
+muting the 1st string with the side of the third finger.

+We can also just play the treble triads by themselves:
+`xx333x` and `xxx341`.

 ### A minor shape